JulianR0/BDefSaveEditor/README.md

 Now you'll see a bunch of apparently nonsensical numbers with a .sav extension.
 These are the save files.

 The numbers of the file name are actually the player's steamID64 number.
-Because of this, unless you are not hosting a very crowded server, it's nigh-impossible to easily idenfity which player is who.
+Depending on how many files are inside the folder, it might or might not be a hazzle to find players with those numbers.

 At the end of the filename you will see an underscore and a number.
 For example: XXXXXXXXXXXXXXX_0.sav or XXXXXXXXXXXXXXX_1.sav.
 These are the character slots.
 As you can see, they start from zero, so _0 means the first character slot.